Man dead after officer-involved shooting

 Dane County Dispatch said it received a call at 9:16 p.m. for a weapons violation in the 6500 block of Raymond Road.

-Madison Police Chief Vic Wahl said a 63-year-old white man with a gun was firing at officers.
+Madison Police Chief Vic Wahl said a 63-year-old man with a gun was firing at officers.

 The subject was shot by an officer and died from his injuries at the hospital.

-Raymond Road at Brittney Court is currently shut down for the scene.
+One lane of Raymond Road at Brittany Place is currently shut down for the scene.

-Our crew on scene saw an ambulance leave, but dispatch could not confirm if anyone was hurt.
+DCI is still at the scene investigating, and their findings will then be sent to the District Attorney's office.

 Get your weather forecast from people who actually live in your community.
 We update with short, easy-to-use video forecasts you can watch on your phone every day.
 Download the iOS or Android app here.